satorici/satori-cli/src/satoricli/docs/language_playbooks.md

     - [ echo Hello World ]
 ```

+You can execute it with the following oneliner to check its output:
 `satori-cli run HelloWorld.yml --report"`

+The optional `--report` parameter will run satori synchronously and print its report.
+If you want to check the output instead, you would use `--output`

 ##### Run Public Playbook

+If you want to use some of our public playbooks, you can do so referencing by referencing any of the public list (`satori-cli playbook --public`)
 `satori-cli repo satorici/satori-cli run --playbook "satori://code/trufflehog.yml" --report`